womenbuildweb3/30daysofweb3.xyz/curriculum/en/0-getting-started/3-intro-to-smart-contracts.md

+---
+title: Intro to Smart Contracts
-# Intro to Smart Contracts
+description: Intro to Smart Contracts
+optional: true
+---

 A **smart contract** is _a computer program compiled from code that can control events and actions according to the terms set within the contract’s code_.